Thracian warfare: Roman

-Barbarians
+Reputation in classical sources

 Thracians were regarded as warlike, ferocious, and savagely bloodthirsty.
 Thracians were seen as "Barbarians" by other peoples, namely the Greeks and the Romans.
 Plato in his Republic considers them, along with the Scythians, extravagant and high-spirited; and in his Laws considers them a war-like nation, grouping them with Celts, Persians, Scythians, Iberians and Carthaginians.
 Polybius wrote of Cotys' sober and gentle character being unlike that of most Thracians.
 Tacitus in his Annals writes of them being wild, savage and impatient, disobedient even to their own kings.
 Polyaenus and Strabo write how the Thracians broke their pacts of truce with trickery.
 The Thracians struck their weapons against each other before battle and engaged in night attacks.
 Diegylis was considered one of the most bloothirsty chieftains by Diodorus Siculus.
 An Athenian club for lawless youths was named after the Triballi.
-The Dii were responsible for the worst atrocities of the Peloponnesian war killing every living thing, including children and dogs, in Tanagra and Mycalessos.
+The Dii were responsible for the worst atrocities of the Peloponnesian War killing every living thing, including children and dogs, in Tanagra and Mycalessos.
 Thracians would impale Roman heads on their spears and Rhomphaias such as in the Kallinikos skirmish in 171 BC.
 Herodotus writes that "they sell their children and let their daughters commerce with whatever men they please".